alpozcan/stox/README.md

 * 14 different technical indicators applied across different rolling windows of past data,

-* Simple outlier detection and filtering,
+* Outlier detection and filtering,

 * A scoring system based on the predicted price change and prediction confidence per ticker,